 Jessica Rose is the founder of Jewellers Academy.
-Rose has over 10 years of experience making jewelry and has trained over 1 million people online and 30,000 people in person.
+Rose has been teaching people how to make jewelry since 2008.
+She has trained over one million people online and in person.
 She has enlisted the help of other jewelry industry professionals to create additional lessons.

 Some course options include Polishing and Finishing, Stone Setting and Soldering, and Wedding Ring Making.
 Most courses are purchased on an individual basis, and you can also browse some of its free course options, such as this stone-setting lesson.

-To gain access to the entire course library, you can sign up for a membership for around $625 a year.
-As a member, you’ll also be able to attend monthly online masterclasses, participate in business check-ins, and get exclusive discounts on supplies.
+To gain access to the entire course library, you can sign up for a membership for around $355 a year.
+As a member, you’ll also be able to attend monthly online masterclasses, get access to core business courses, and get exclusive discounts on supplies.

 Best for Businesses: New York Institute of Art and Design